RedDB Cloud · Open core

 Start local.
 Scale out.
 Give agents memory.

-Use it like SQLite inside a Rust app or local tool.
+Use it like SQLite inside a Rust app, CLI or local tool.
+No daemon.

 AI providers